-Energy As A Service Industry is Rising Rapidly | AltEnergyMag
+Energy As A Service Industry is Rising Rapidly

 China will hold the largest Industry share in the Asia Pacific region in 2023 and will register a significant CAGR during the forecast period.
 The Chinese government has been actively investing in energy efficient power generation.
 They also opened a channel for foreign investment in the country.
 This is expected to boost the energy Industry as a service in the region.

-Some of the prominent players in the energy-as-a service Industry include: Schneider Electric; Siemens; Engie; Honeywell International Inc.; Veolia; EDF; Johnson Controls; Bernhard; General Electric; Entegrity; Enel SpA; Ørsted A/S; NORESCO, LLC;
+Some of the prominent players in the energy-as-a service Industry include: Schneider Electric; Siemens; Engie; Honeywell International Inc.; Veolia; EDF; Johnson Controls; Bernhard; General Electric; Entegrity; Enel SpA; í˜rsted A/S; NORESCO, LLC;

 Global Deep Dive Analysis click here